samsonos/php_config/readme.md

 ### Global configuration
 In root of your ```app/config``` folder you should create your default [entity configuration classes](#entity-configuration).
 If no current configuration environment would be specified, this entity configuration classes would be used automatically.
 > IMPORTANT!
-If you have specified some configuration environment(for example ```production```) but you do not have entity configuration class for some module in it - Global configuration entity will be used for it instead.
+If you have specified some configuration environment(for example ```production```) but you do not have entity configuration class for some module/object in it - Global configuration entity will be used for it instead.

 ### Creating configuration environment